skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+I seek to understand the extent to which the proxy of embodied knowledge is blinding artist-scholars to the _reality_ of the underlying limits and possibilities of body-based practice-research.
+Without epistemic clarity, practice-research's value  are diminished.

+Finger pointing moon: recognising change in practice-research (or searching for truth in practice-research)

 >My intention in this book is to zoom out from the individuals to better see interlocking systems that surround them.
 I will use specific politicians as examples, but only insofar as they are marionettes of broader forces.
 What I seek isn’t a story but a blueprint, a map to the machine that shapes political decisions. - Ezra Klein -- methods?
 - hints at 'why, who' etc from Mignolo